AEFeinstein/Super-2023-Swadge-FW/README.md

     wifiMode_t wifiMode;

     /**
-     * This function is called whenever an ESP NOW packet is received.
+     * This function is called whenever an ESP-NOW packet is received.
      *
      * @param mac_addr The MAC address which sent this data
      * @param data     A pointer to the data received